Post Updated: January 17, 2022

 Everyone else is worried about themselves.
 They don’t give a lot of f*cks about you, so you don’t need to worry about what they think of you.

-You are not obligated to lend a helping hand at all times.
+You are not obligated to always lend a helping hand.
 Pick your f*cks wisely.

 Don’t be a nihilist; find meaning in life and dedicate your f*cks there.
 You see, learning how to not give a f*ck is all about determination.